debops/debops/README.md

-In case an advanced configuration is required (more than two network interfaces, bonding, modem connections, NAT, etc.), you can easily override automatically selected configuration using Ansible inventory.
-This role can also be used as a dependency of another role which allows for example to easily manage NAT networks using `debops.nat` role.
+In case an advanced configuration is required (more than two network interfaces, bonding, modem connections, NAT, etc.), you can easily override the automatically selected configuration using Ansible inventory.
+This role can also be used as a dependency of another role which allows for example to easily manage NAT networks using the `debops.subnetwork` role.

 Some features of interface declarations require additional packages.
-These are installed with this package unconditionally.
-For now this is only resolvconf, which will start to manage your :file:`/etc/resolv.conf` file.
+One of those packages is `resolvconf` (as defined in `ifupdown_packages`) which will start to manage your `/etc/resolv.conf` file.

 ### Installation